-Why You Want to Play with Bad Players
+Why You Want to Play with Bad Players in Poker

-One of the most familiar laments new players make?
-If they only played against better players, they wouldn't get sucked out on so much and they'd be able to make more money.
+One of the most familiar laments new players make is that if they only played against better players, they wouldn't get sucked out on so much.

-When you're playing poker, you're hoping to make money.
+When you're playing poker you're hoping to make money.
 But where does this "money" come from?

 From your opponent making mistakes - i.e. he calls too much before the flop, draws without getting the required odds, bluffs too often, etc.

-These are all blunders that directly equate to more money for you.
-Conversely, of course, if you screw up less often on average than your opponents, you are also going to be making and saving money.
+Conversely, of course, if you screw up less often on average than your opponents, you are also going to be making money and soon become a very rich man or woman.

-"Good players are easier to read; you never know what a fish is thinking"
+• "Good players are easier to read; you never know what a fish is thinking"

 This is another one you hear all the time.
 If the players are really all that good, then you really shouldn't be able to read them anyway - but that discussion is for another day.